-A Data Model is used to document, define, organize, and show how the data structures within a given database, architecture, application, or platform are connected, stored, accessed, and processed within the given system and between other systems.
+A data model is used to document, define, organize, and show how the data structures within a given database, architecture, application, or platform are connected, stored, accessed, and processed within the given system and between other systems.

-Most Data Modeling tutorials discuss the three primary types of data models: logical, physical, and conceptual.
+Many Data Modeling tutorials discuss the three primary types of data models: logical, physical, and conceptual.
 The Data Administration Newsletter (TDAN.com) defines each of them as:

 - “A physical data model represents the actual structure of a database—tables and columns, or the messages sent between computer processes.
 Here the entity types usually represent tables, and the relationship type lines represent the foreign keys between tables.”

 - “A logical data model is a fully attributed data model that is fully normalized.
 Fully attributed means that the entity types have all the attributes and relationship types for all the data that is required by the application(s) it serves.
 It may include: